Rail transport in Spain: Portugal

+Two new crossings for high speed trains are in different stages of development: a new Vigo-Porto crossing, which will join the Spanish Atlantic Axis with the Lisbon–Porto high-speed line and the new Lisbon-Madrid high speed rail line.

+There have been proposals to build a new southern crossing over the Guadiana river, between the cities of Ayamonte and Vila Real de Santo António.
+Trains used to reach the river on both sides, though there was no river crossing.
+The Spanish line from Gibraleón to Ayamonte was closed in 1987.

 Subsidies

 In 2004, the Spanish government adopted a new strategic plan for transportation through 2020 called the PEIT (Strategic Plan for Infrastructures and Transport).
 This detailed rail subsidies of around €9.3 billion annually on average from 2005-2020.
 In 2010, it rolled out a two-year plan to invest an extra €11 billion each year for two years, as a part of a financial stimulus in response to the global downturn.
 In 2015, the federal budget for the railways was €5.1 billion.